forseti-security/forseti-security/_docs/_latest/configure/inventory/gsuite.md

 You can find what errors have happened by running `forseti inventory list|get`, or look at the `inventory_index_errors` column in the `inventory_index` table.

+If you make any changes to the `forseti_conf_server.yaml` file, be sure to update the server by reloading it with `forseti server configuration reload`.

 Error:
 ```
 ('invalid_grant: Invalid email or User ID', u'{"error" : "invalid_grant", "error_description" : "Invalid email or User ID"}')